nickem00/nickem00/README.md

 ## 📩 Contact Me

-You can reach me via email at nickemalm00@gmail.com or connect with me on [LinkedIn](www.linkedin.com/in/nicholas-malm-4344132a0).
+You can reach me via email at nickemalm00@gmail.com, connect with me on [LinkedIn](www.linkedin.com/in/nicholas-malm-4344132a0), or visit my website at [nicholasmalm.com](https://nicholasmalm.com).

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration opportunities!